tamizhgeek/observer/README.md

 ![Build Status](https://github.com/tamizhgeek/observer/workflows/Test%20and%20Build/badge.svg)

 Observer is a tool to monitor websites.
-You can configure uptime, status and regex based checks for websites and store them into a PostgreSQL database via Kafka.
+You can configure uptime, status and regex based checks for websites and store the check results into a PostgreSQL database via Kafka.

 ### Requirements

 - Python 3.7+
-- PostgreSQL 11 (It probably works with < 11 versions as well)
+- PostgreSQL 11 (It probably works with < 11 versions as well, but wasn't tested)
 - Kafka 2.4

 ### Setup